benedictjohannes/gatsby-remark-images-anywhere/readme.md

 - [x] allow you to pass in more customized sharp methods (`fix`, `fluid`, `resize`)
 - [x] allow you to write your own image template (so you can implement the stuff above by yourself, though I do want to support those by default)

-## Should I use this?

-- If you don't use remote images or CMS, just use [`gatsby-remark-images`](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-remark-images)

-- If you're using vanilla NetlifyCMS, just use [`gatsby-remark-relative-images`](https://github.com/danielmahon/gatsby-remark-relative-images).

-- If you need remote image, try this one out!

-- If you don't need remote images or CMS, but want more flexibility, try this one out.

 ### Protocol relative path
 See the whitelisted list [here](./src/relative-protocol-whitelist.ts)